emard/esp32blesynscan/README.md

 In the code there is echo cancellation built in to reduce BLE traffic, run faster and save energy.

-Mount and esp32 cannot send at the same time.
-If synscan tries to send while mount sends, then received data will be just noise.
+Mount and ESP32 cannot send at the same time.
+If ESP32 tries to send while mount sends, then the data received by ESP32 will be just noise.

 Received bytes are occasionaly wrong with typically one of the bits that